14 Plastic-Free Coffee Makers: See Ya Latte, BPA

 The almost plastic-free coffee machine has a smaller size than comparable eco-friendly appliances (reducing waste at the end of its life).

-“Almost” because it’s darn near impossible to find 100% plastic free drip coffee makers.
-At least as far as the current options on the market go.
+“Almost” because it’s darn near impossible to find 100% plastic-free drip coffee makers—at least as far as the current options on the market go.

-SMEG‘s Ethical and Sustainability Practices
+SMEG‘s Ethical & Sustainability Practices

 SMEG designs all of their products with our environment in mind.